ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-Async/Await in JavaScript: Writing Cleaner Asynchronous Code - <a href="https://mrmadhukar.medium.com/async-await-in-javascript-writing-cleaner-asynchronous-code-8b3870aeea55?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Hire Node.js Developers for Scalable Digital Products - <a href="https://medium.com/@orm_37843/hire-node-js-developers-for-scalable-digital-products-6c56cfa22fb5?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mr Madhukar`**
+✍️ **posted by `Sara Smith`**

-<blockquote>Same promises underneath, read top to bottom — how async/await turns chains into plain, linear code.
+<blockquote>Modern businesses need software that is fast, reliable, secure, and capable of handling growing numbers of users.
 Continue reading on Medium »</blockquote>

 <h3>2.
-How I Handled 5GB+ File Uploads Without Breaking My Node.js Server - <a href="https://medium.com/@rehman.khan.300a/how-i-handled-5gb-file-uploads-without-breaking-my-node-js-server-a3713615bbec?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Reliability Layer: Building a Real-Time Event Pipeline on macOS - <a href="https://medium.com/ruhlinit-digital/the-reliability-layer-building-a-real-time-event-pipeline-on-macos-427cacfd57a5?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Jason Ruhlin`**

+<blockquote>RuhlinIT Digital: Building Reliable Local Systems, Part 1
+Continue reading on RuhlinIT Digital »</blockquote>

+<h3>3.
+Dockerizing a TypeScript App the Way You'd Actually Ship It - <a href="https://arnab-k.medium.com/dockerizing-a-typescript-app-the-way-youd-actually-ship-it-c7d19746ac78?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Rehman Khan`**
+✍️ **posted by `@rnab`**

-<blockquote>Or: the day I stopped making my Node.js server do a job it was never built for.
+<blockquote>The most-copied TypeScript Dockerfile on the internet ships your compiler to production.
 Continue reading on Medium »</blockquote>

-<h3>3.
-Turf.js: Bringing Spatial Intelligence to Interactive Maps - <a href="https://javascript.plainenglish.io/turf-js-bringing-spatial-intelligence-to-interactive-maps-5efaf25d5634?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `M. Ali Khan`**

-<blockquote>Rendering data on a map is only the beginning.
-Continue reading on JavaScript in Plain English »</blockquote>

 <h3>4.
-The Runtime Wars: Node, Bun, Deno, and the Absorption Endgame - <a href="https://kayraberktuncer.medium.com/the-runtime-wars-node-bun-deno-and-the-absorption-endgame-9eccdcee30c7?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Testing a Node.js + Modular Postgres Backend with pgsql-test. - <a href="https://medium.com/@mitchyugan/testing-a-node-js-modular-postgres-backend-with-pgsql-test-42cc59782d2c?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kayra Berk Tuncer`**
+✍️ **posted by `Mitchyugan`**

-<blockquote>In December 2025, an AI company bought a JavaScript runtime.
-Anthropic’s acquisition of Bun, reported in the nine-figure range, was not a…
+<blockquote>Let’s be honest — most of us love working with Postgres.
 Continue reading on Medium »</blockquote>

 <h3>5.
-Why We Run Our Invoicing Workflows on Temporal (and What I’d Warn You About) - <a href="https://kelvinjohnsantos.medium.com/why-we-run-our-invoicing-workflows-on-temporal-and-what-id-warn-you-about-736344ad9005?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Building AI Agents with OpenAI Agents SDK (TypeScript) — Part 7: Tracing a Multi-Agent System (and… - <a href="https://medium.com/@shahyash1136/building-ai-agents-with-openai-agents-sdk-typescript-part-7-tracing-a-multi-agent-system-and-64aa1e75d4b7?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kelvin John Santos`**
+✍️ **posted by `Yash Shah`**

-<blockquote>Invoicing sounds like the most boring feature in SaaS.
-Generate a document, email it, mark it paid.
-I’ve now built invoicing products at…
+<blockquote>Welcome to the Series
 Continue reading on Medium »</blockquote>

 <h3>6.
-Your Backend Already Has What Your AI Agents Need, It Just Needs a Boundary - <a href="https://medium.com/@alireza.work/your-backend-already-has-what-your-ai-agents-need-it-just-needs-a-boundary-df15c8e4eb1d?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+7 Things I Wish migrate-mongo Had After a Few Production Incidents - <a href="https://medium.com/@guptasantosh327/7-things-i-wish-migrate-mongo-had-after-a-few-production-incidents-88d60ab6a8f4?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ali Reza Mohagheghi`**
+✍️ **posted by `Santosh Gupta`**

-<blockquote>How a production integration problem turned into an open-source NestJS package.
+<blockquote>I’ve used migrate-mongo for years.
 Continue reading on Medium »</blockquote>

-<h3>7.
-Express.js + TypeScript Setup with ESM, Nodemon & dotenv - <a href="https://medium.com/@Smit093/express-js-typescript-setup-with-esm-nodemon-dotenv-e860348f826e?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Smit`**

-<blockquote>A clean Express.js + TypeScript setup using ES Modules, Nodemon, tsx, and dotenv.
-Continue reading on Medium »</blockquote>

-<h3>8.
-How We Got Postgres to Enforce Multi-Tenancy Automatically (Without Touching a Single Controller) - <a href="https://yoosuf01.medium.com/how-we-got-postgres-to-enforce-multi-tenancy-automatically-without-touching-a-single-controller-4c90b762d93e?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Yoosuf Husain`**

-<blockquote>The problem with multi-tenancy is that it is easy to do loosely and nearly impossible to do right.
-The loose version: you add a WHERE…
-Continue reading on Medium »</blockquote>

-<h3>9.
-A 50-capability map for governed web crawling and AI agents - <a href="https://medium.com/@ajnasnb/a-50-capability-map-for-governed-web-crawling-and-ai-agents-8a9cfff03d67?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `The broken General of Techetonium`**

-<blockquote>Giving an agent “web access” sounds like one feature.
-In practice, it is a stack of separate decisions:
-Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-Beyond the Password [Part 2]: The Token Trap — Cookies, JWTs, and the War for Session Security - <a href="https://malaya-khuntia.medium.com/beyond-the-password-part-2-the-token-trap-cookies-jwts-and-the-war-for-session-security-ed406b8884e1?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+What Happens When Your AI Agents Write Code Faster Than You Can Understand It? - <a href="https://medium.com/@masaood/what-happens-when-your-ai-agents-write-code-faster-than-you-can-understand-it-e8474adeffe4?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Malaya Khuntia`**
+✍️ **posted by `Masaood`**

-<blockquote>In Part 1, we built a fortress around our user’s password using Argon2, Salts, and Peppers.
-The user has entered their credentials, the…
+<blockquote>AI agents can parallelize implementation, but they cannot parallelize one developer’s judgment, review capacity, and responsibility at the…
 Continue reading on Medium »</blockquote>

 <h3>2.
-The WordPress Admin Times Out at 30 Seconds.
-Build a WP-CLI Command Instead. - <a href="https://medium.com/@jonathanimms/the-wordpress-admin-times-out-at-30-seconds-build-a-wp-cli-command-instead-f6eb05959e1c?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+O bug de analytics que não estava no analytics: como uma hipótese de hidratação nos economizou um… - <a href="https://medium.com/@robdaum85/o-bug-de-analytics-que-n%C3%A3o-estava-no-analytics-como-uma-hip%C3%B3tese-de-hidrata%C3%A7%C3%A3o-nos-economizou-um-7173c09cb6ed?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jonathan Imms`**
+✍️ **posted by `Robson Junior`**

-<blockquote>Argument parsing, memory-safe batching, honest error handling, and packaging: production WP-CLI commands, not hello-world examples.
+<blockquote>Segunda-feira, início da manhã
 Continue reading on Medium »</blockquote>

 <h3>3.
-React Published One Blog Post in All of 2026.
-In the Same Period, Cloudflare Bought Its Build Tool. - <a href="https://medium.com/@thebuildersplaybook/react-published-one-blog-post-in-all-of-2026-in-the-same-period-cloudflare-bought-its-build-tool-de59bdc1716b?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+What Does a Front-End Developer Do?
+Roles, Skills, and Career Guide - <a href="https://medium.com/@sunil17bbmp/what-does-a-front-end-developer-do-roles-skills-and-career-guide-86174acb781a?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `The Builder's Playbook`**
+✍️ **posted by `Code With Sunil | Code Smarter, not harder`**

-<blockquote>Every React retrospective tells you the library won.
-The more interesting question in 2026 is who owns the rest of the stack.
+<blockquote>Are you interested in building beautiful, interactive websites and web applications that people enjoy using?
+Are you thinking about…
 Continue reading on Medium »</blockquote>

 <h3>4.
-I Built a Coloring Platform With 1,000+ Printable Pages.
-The AI Part Was the Easy Part. - <a href="https://medium.com/@mykhailo.zapolskyi/i-built-a-coloring-platform-with-1-000-printable-pages-the-ai-part-was-the-easy-part-ed587f73baa3?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Four Public Datasets Measure the Web Every Month.
+All Four Say It Got Worse This Year. - <a href="https://medium.com/@thebuildersplaybook/four-public-datasets-measure-the-web-every-month-all-four-say-it-got-worse-this-year-895d8e7c2060?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mykhailo Zapolskyi`**
+✍️ **posted by `The Builder's Playbook`**

-<blockquote>What building ColorPageLab taught me about turning AI-generated content into an actual product.
+<blockquote>Every “senior frontend skills” list is unfalsifiable.
+These numbers aren’t, and they point at a different set of skills.
 Continue reading on Medium »</blockquote>

 <h3>5.
-What BrawlerStats learned from sparse game history - <a href="https://medium.com/@axiomsofsingularity/what-brawlerstats-learned-from-sparse-game-history-3a05fa0882cd?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+CSS :has() Selector Changed How I Write Styles Forever - <a href="https://medium.com/@kaklotarrahul79/css-has-selector-changed-how-i-write-styles-forever-e5c6c91ee53e?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Axiomsofsingularity`**
+✍️ **posted by `Rahul Kaklotar`**

-<blockquote>Most progress charts look complete.
-That can be misleading when the source only exposes a player’s current state.
+<blockquote>Say goodbye to JavaScript state hacks and bloated utility classes — the parent selector is finally here, and it changes everything.
 Continue reading on Medium »</blockquote>

 <h3>6.
-Building an AI-Augmented Web Portfolio with Qwen, WebLLM and WebGPU - <a href="https://medium.com/@shahriarhaqueabir/building-an-ai-augmented-web-portfolio-with-qwen-webllm-and-webgpu-36c7c9b74d6a?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Skills Every Web Developer Should Learn in 2026: A Complete Beginner’s Guide - <a href="https://medium.com/@ajayiomowunmi63/skills-every-web-developer-should-learn-in-2026-a-complete-beginners-guide-101c66c182d2?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Shahriar Haque`**
+✍️ **posted by `Ajayi`**

-<blockquote>Build an AI-augmented web portfolio with Next.js 16.2.12, React 19, Tailwind CSS v4, WebLLM, WebGPU, and Qwen2.5–1.5B-Instruct running…
+<blockquote>The web development industry is changing quickly.
 Continue reading on Medium »</blockquote>

 <h3>7.
-Stop Writing Bad CSS — 7 Habits That Kill Your Codebase - <a href="https://medium.com/@kaklotarrahul79/stop-writing-bad-css-7-habits-that-kill-your-codebase-27d86288bf74?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Rahul Kaklotar`**

-<blockquote>Clean, maintainable CSS isn’t a luxury — it’s the foundation of a scalable web app.
-Continue reading on Medium »</blockquote>

-<h3>8.
-Same Prompt, Different Design Decisions: Comparing Four AI Coding Agents - <a href="https://kunanon1604.medium.com/same-prompt-different-design-decisions-comparing-four-ai-coding-agents-edb9dc0bbc88?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ome Kunanon`**

-<blockquote>Same Prompt, Different Design Decisions
-Continue reading on Medium »</blockquote>

-<h3>9.
-TCP Working: 3-Way Handshake & Reliable Communication - <a href="https://mrmadhukar.medium.com/tcp-working-3-way-handshake-reliable-communication-371836ed1291?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How I Started Earning in Dollars as a Self-Taught Developer in Nigeria (With No Degree) - <a href="https://medium.com/@adegbitemustapha73/how-i-started-earning-in-dollars-as-a-self-taught-developer-in-nigeria-with-no-degree-f6a00b16728f?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mr Madhukar`**
+✍️ **posted by `Mustapha Adegbite`**

-<blockquote>SYN, SYN-ACK, ACK, step by step — how TCP turns an unreliable network into something you can trust.
+<blockquote>How I Started Earning in Dollars as a Self-Taught Developer in Nigeria (With No Degree)
 Continue reading on Medium »</blockquote>

 <br/>